 There is an endless supply of articles and resources on ICD-10.
 Everything from training your staff, to making sure your vendors are ready, to assessing your practice readiness.
 But, with only 37 days remaining before transition, we wanted to shift the discussion to – What happens after ICD-10?
+A recent Deloitte Consulting blog addresses this question.
+In a post entitled “Preparing for life after ICD-10 Implementation” authors discuss some of the post-implementation challenges practices might face.
+Potential impacts include:

 Operational disruptions: Implementation could trigger a decrease in coder productivity, backlogs in coding and billing, a fluctuation in performance metrics, and resource strain on clinical documentation programs.